ShipStream/magento2-shipstream-sync/ShipStream/Sync/README.md

 ### What functionality does this extension add to my Magento2/Magento store?

-- Adds a System > Configuration section to Services > ShipStream Sync
+- Adds a Stores-> Settings-> Configuration section to Services > ShipStream Sync
   - General > Enable Real-Time Order Sync
   - General > Send New Shipment Email
 - Adds three new order statuses: "Ready to Ship", "Failed to Submit" and "Submitted"